pinkpixel-dev/dreamscape-ai/README.md

   - Hands-free mode for continuous conversation
   - Animated visual feedback during AI responses

+## 🌐 Browser Compatibility

+For the best experience with voice features, we recommend using:
+- **Google Chrome**: Full support for Web Speech API
+- **Microsoft Edge**: Good support for speech recognition
+- **Safari 14.1+**: Partial support for speech recognition
+- **Firefox**: Limited support (might require enabling flags)

+The application will automatically fall back to IBM Watson for speech recognition if the Web Speech API is not available or if you manually select it.

 ## 🛠️ Technology

 - **Frontend**: HTML, CSS, JavaScript